Raditori: Critical reception

 Raditori has received coverage from Vietnamese music publications.
 Their debut album Những Con Người was described as "quite special" and "a bold decision during the pandemic when the music scene had to freeze many activities" by critics.
 The album was characterized as "a diverse picture of emotional nuances, expressed through a transforming musical world."

 Their follow-up album Vũ Trụ Nhỏ received a Rate Your Music rating of 3.52/5.
 Critics noted the album's "more seamless and sequential nature" compared to their debut.

 Saigoneer featured the band in their "Quãng 8" series, describing them as "one of the freshest rock groups hailing from Saigon" and noted their "whimsy and unpredictability."
 The publication included them in their "30 Picks for Best Vietnamese Music of 2021."

-Media coverage

 Raditori has been featured in profiles by Vietnamese publications including Saigoneer and Vietcetera.
 They have been listed among Vietnamese rock artists alongside acts like Chillies, Monocycle, The Flob, and 7Uppercuts.